run

 kurtosis run script.star

-flag will print the changes without executing them.
+Adding the --dry-run flag will print the changes without executing them.

 A Kurtosis package on your local machine can be run with: